Introduction to Merge Sort in Data Structure

 Here are some of the applications of merge sort which are explained below:

-- Sorting linked lists: Since random access of elements takes much time in case of the linked list thus Merge Sort provides a quick solution to sort the elements in the linked list.
-This also stores the elements in self-made arrays and does not need random access in the linked list thus it provides a good solution to sort elements in O(nlogn).
+- Sorting linked lists: Since random access of elements takes much time in case of the linked list, Merge Sort provides a quick solution to sort the linked list elements.
+This also stores the elements in self-made arrays and does not need random access in the linked list thus, and it provides a good solution to sort elements in O(nlogn).

-- Inversion Count Problem: This is a problem where the degree of sorting of elements are calculated in a list of array.
-N case array is sorted degree is 0 and in case of reverse sorted list degree becomes maximum.
+- Inversion Count Problem: This is a problem where the degree of sorting of elements is calculated in a list of array.
+N case array is sorted degree is 0, and in case of reverse sorted list degree becomes maximum.

 Merge Sort is a divide and conquer algorithm that uses a merge process to merge the two sub-arrays into one by sorting its elements incorrect order.
 It works on one assumption that the elements in these sub-arrays are already sorted.
-This is a stable algorithm often used in case of sorting the LinkedList or inversion count problems or external Sorting.
+This is a stable algorithm often used to sort the LinkedList or inversion count problems or external Sorting.

 This is a guide to Merge Sort in Data Structure.
-Here we discuss the introduction, algorithm, and applications of Merge Sort in Data Structure along with its code implementation.
+Here we discuss the introduction, algorithm, and applications of Merge Sort in Data Structure and its code implementation.
 You can also go through our other suggested articles to learn more –